aesirkth/flight-controller/doc/data_protocol.md

 - Send commands to the Rocket and have the relevant ones forwarded to the Engine Computer
 - Send back Telemetry to the Ground Station, mainly comprised of measurement samples from the Engine Computer
 - No logic on the Flight Controller for the Telemetry packets, the packets are simply forwarded to the Ground Station.
-We will try to store the telemetry on th FC memory as well, so we can have data with higher sampling rates even if it is offline, as well as a backup.
+We will try to store the telemetry on the FC memory as well, so we can have data with higher sampling rates even if it is offline, as well as a backup.

 ## Launch